 The materials we use are just as important as the materials we don't use.
 No polyurethane foams, no off-gassing adhesives to bind the layers or toxic flame retardants.
 Instead, our mattresses boast premium, natural materials — 100% organic certified latex, cotton, and wool — delivering more luxury, performance, and durability than any synthetic material.
 This is why Avocado's Green Mattress is the highest rated mattress in America, across every category and price range.

 When it comes to our materials, we raise the bar.
 We raise our own sheep responsibly to organic standards.
 We clean and process our wool naturally.
 We own our rubber tree farms and make our own latex foam cores.
-We craft each mattress by hand in Los Angeles, in a GOTS certified factory that we own and has been in continuous operation since 1987.
+We handcraft each mattress in Los Angeles, in a GOTS certified factory that we own and has been in continuous operation since 1987, with the finest domestic and international materials.
 And we obsessively test and redundantly certify everything in our brand name for trust and transparency — from our farms all the way to the finished mattresses — to be natural, organic, safe, responsible, sustainable.

 This radically honest and vertically-integrated approach enables Avocado to deliver the best natural latex mattresses and bedding at remarkably affordable pricing.